 Lenders will be making these assessments through looking at payment history, to see whether you have been able to pay your bills, including making monthly credit payments.
 They will also be looking at whether you have previously filed for bankruptcy or had debts sent to collections in order to determine an appropriate credit limit.

 In addition to this, lenders will assess how many current accounts and loans you have open or ongoing, alongside the account history.
-Lenders will assess how long these accounts have been open for, and which types of loans you have recently applied for.
+Lenders will assess how long these accounts have been open for, and which types of loan products you have recently applied for.
 They will be required to take into account whether you have recently applied for excess credit through opening additional accounts.

 Finally, lenders will assess your debt alongside your income.
 They will need to see how much you owe and will compare this with how much you earn.
 This is to check whether you currently make enough money to cover your monthly bills, and how much credit you have available.